rickosborne/cascades/md/25-4-2-a-better-plan.md

 They obeyed, stepping through the closest two doors.

-"Close the doors until I tell you to come out."
+"Close and lock the doors until I tell you to come out."

 Pamela looked like she was going to object, but was deterred by something she saw Irene do behind me.
-Both flight attendants closed their doors.
+Both flight attendants closed their doors, the locks sliding into place.

 Irene twisted again, turning me toward the galley and pressing me forward.
 I walked into the galley, where she released her grip.